NC Farmworkers Project

 Home

-North Carolina is home to an estimated 100,000 farmworkers, who work in tobacco, sweet potatoes, cucumbers, tomatoes, Christmas trees, blueberries, and many other fruit and vegetable crops.
-Nationally, farmworkers’ average annual income is $11,000; for a family it is approximately $16,000.
+North Carolina is home to an estimated 100,000 farmworkers, who work in a variety of crops, including tobacco, sweet potatoes, cucumbers, tomatoes, Christmas trees, blueberries, and other fruits and vegetables.
 Most farmworkers are exempt from minimum wage laws, and all are exempt from overtime provisions, despite long work days during peak harvest.
 Farm labor ranks as one of the top 3 most dangerous occupations in the United States.
 In addition to hazards in the fields, farmworkers and their families face unique burdens on their physical and mental health.
 North Carolina’s leading industry is agriculture, yet farmworkers are among the most underserved residents in the state.
-The NC Farmworkers’ Project seeks to work with farmworkers to address these disparities and build towards a better future for farmworkers and their families.
+At the NC Farmworkers’ Project, we are committed to working alongside farmworkers to address these disparities and to build a better future for farmworkers and their families.